Sweeping semiautomatic gun restriction signed into law by Colorado governor

 Previous attempts at securing an all-out ban on certain semiautomatic guns, as has been done in deeply Democratic states including New York and California, floundered in more purple Colorado where many including the governor have something of a libertarian streak.

+“I really think this bill will make Colorado communities safer and prevent both accidents as well as reduce gun violence, and ultimately that means saving lives while protecting our Second Amendment rights,” Polis said.

-The proposal was watered down from a ban on the manufacture and sale of semiautomatics with detachable magazines, including rifles and some pistols.
+The proposal was watered down from a flat ban on sale of most semiautomatics with detachable magazines, including rifles and some pistols.
 Proponents argued that allowing only permanently attached magazines would force a would-be shooter to reload bullet by bullet.

 The final bill as signed is a concession to Polis and other Democrats wary of going too far.